Finding Fast Transients in Real Time Using Novel Light Curve Analysis Algorithm: Algorithm for Early Source Detection

 For each light curve we calculate the number of IPs and then we group all objects and light curves with the same number of IPs.
 For this work, we focus on light curves that have four or fewer IPs within the typical DWF light curve ($\sim$1 hour).

-\begin{itemize} \item Light curves with zero IPs, but that are monotonically increasing or decreasing could be longer evolving transients: Cepheids, RR Lyrae, or SNe, for example. \item Light curves with one IP might be catching the start of the rise or fall of a transient evolving on minutes to days time scales. \item Light curves with two or three IPs may contain peaks or dips spanning the entire DWF time on the field (typically 1-4 hours). \item Four IP light curves could point towards more complex behavior that goes through several phases over the course of the DWF observation. \end{itemize}
+\begin{itemize} \item Light curves with zero IPs, but that are monotonically increasing or decreasing could be longer evolving transients: Cepheids, RR Lyrae, or SNe, for example.
+These could also be the beginning a of fast evolving transient at the end of DWF observation. \item Light curves with one IP might be catching the start of the rise or fall of a transient evolving on minutes to days time scales. \item Light curves with two or three IPs may contain peaks or dips spanning the entire DWF time on the field (typically 1-4 hours). \item Four IP light curves could point towards more complex behavior that goes through several phases over the course of the DWF observation. \end{itemize}

 It is important to note that transient phenomena may be occurring before the DWF run began, or continue after data acquisition has stopped.
 Therefore, a burst like event might only have two or three IPs, as its light curve might be shifted towards the beginning or end of a run in such a way that some parts of the curve are not sampled.